GoTolstoy/tolstoy-toly-kb/products/play/product/analytics/analytics-reporting-in-dashboard.md

-## Analytics Reporting in Tolstoy Dashboard
+## Analytics Reporting in Dashboard

 1. In the navigation, choose **Analytics**.